 The desire to record positive results will motivate you in practice.
 In the moments where your motivation sags during practice, where you just don’t feel that super-duper, and you are thinking about being quite literally anywhere else on the earth besides staring at that black line, the notion you will have to record this workout later will show up in a last-ditch effort to save your practice.
 There are numerous times that the thought of having to write out a crappy set saved me from actually having one (legendary distance swimmer Janet Evans talks about this curious little effect on p.
 58 in her book “Total Swimming”).

 Gives you an elevating set of targets to aim at.
 Having your test set results on paper, and right in front of you eliminates any confusion the next time that test set shows it’s face again.
 Having those numbers in front of you provides you a specific standard to chase and surpass.
 Knowing the exact times you did last time gives you a goal other than just surviving the interval.

 Detect patterns.
-Out of the pool stuff has a major impact on on our performance; this you should already know.
-But it is challenging to view the cause-and-effect of certain things without consistently monitoring factors such as sleep, stress levels, diet and mood.
-How many times have you showed up at practice, feeling lethargic and not having a precise explanation for why you felt so off?
-Looking back on things like stress, sleep, and even hydration can help find cause for those sporadic dips in energy and motivation, and ideally help to ward them off in the future so that you can stay in peak performance state.
+Out of the pool stuff has a major impact on our performance; this you should already know.
+But it is challenging to view the cause-and-effect of certain things without consistently monitoring factors such as sleep, stress levels, diet, and mood.
+How many times have you shown up at practice, feeling lethargic, and not having a precise explanation for why you felt so off?
+Looking back on things like stress, sleep, and even hydration can help find cause for those sporadic dips in energy and motivation, and ideally, help to ward them off in the future so that you can stay in peak performance state.

-Weekly/Monthly Goals: Do 300 abs pre each workout.
+Weekly/Monthly Goals: Do 300 abs before each workout.
 Warm down an extra 400m each night.
 Make it to bed by 10:30pm every night.